codegouvfr/sill/docs/deploying.md

-DATA_REPO_SSH_URL="git@github.com:codegouvfr/sill-data.git" # Replace by the repo you created earlyer KEYCLOAK_PASSWORD=yyyyyy # Make sure it's the same that the one you defined earlyer WEBHOOK_SECRET=dSdSPxxxxxx # (optional) Some random caracters GITHUB_TOKEN=ghp_xxxxxx # A token, just for the GitHub API rate limit.
-SOFTWARE_DATA_ORIGIN=wikidata # Can be "wikidata" or "HAL" (See: https://hal.science/)
+DATA_REPO_SSH_URL="git@github.com:codegouvfr/sill-data.git" # Replace by the repo you created earlyer KEYCLOAK_PASSWORD=yyyyyy # Make sure it's the same that the one you defined earlyer WEBHOOK_SECRET=dSdSPxxxxxx # (optional) Some random caracters SOFTWARE_DATA_ORIGIN=wikidata # Can be "wikidata" or "HAL" (See: https://hal.science/)

 WEB_VERSION="1.41.2" # To keep up to date with https://github.com/codegouvfr/sill-web/releases/